Maxima of a Random Model of the Riemann Zeta Function over Intervals of Varying Length: Lower Bounds

-Next, we explain which modifications in the proof of Proposition \ref{prop: LB} are necessary to prove Proposition \ref{prop: LBgeq0}.
-Note that the case $\theta$ greater than zero is actually simpler as we do not need the Ballot type estimates used in Case (II) in the proof of Lemma \ref{lem: second moment}.
+We now explain which modifications in the proof of Proposition \ref{prop: LB} are necessary to prove Proposition \ref{prop: LBgeq0}.
+Note that the case $\theta$ greater than zero is actually simpler as we do not need the ballot-type estimates used in Case $(II)$ in the proof of Lemma \ref{lem: second moment}.

 \begin{proof}[Proof of Proposition \ref{prop: LBgeq0}] As seen in the proof of Proposition \ref{prop: LB} it suffices to proof a lower bound on the first moment and an upper bound on the second moment of $Z_\delta$.
 Adapting the barrier in \eqref{barrier} to the case $\theta>0$ we choose